reirep/ImgManipulation/readme.md

 ## TODO
 - The TODO list
-- Jar
+- The generation of a jar
 - The "interractive mode" part of the doc
 - Add details on the list of filters
 - add support for multiple pictures
 - The help message
+- Remodel the java API
-- Add a java api
+- add a logger
 - ...

 ## Dependencies